 Songkran Festival (Water Splashing Festival), Loy Krathong Festival, and Yee Peng Festival (Sky Lantern Festival) are the most important traditional festivals in Thailand, while the Full Moon Party is the most famous party in Thailand.
 If you want to experience a feast of Thai culture, then the four mentioned activities are what you should not miss.
-This article will cover the four major activities, let you have a deeper understanding of traditional Thai culture.
+This article will cover the four major activities, letting you have a deeper understanding of traditional Thai culture.

 1. What is the Songkran Festival?

 Songkran Festival is the New Year Festival in Thailand.
-People will splash water on each other for good luck during this festival, so it also called the Water Splashing Festival.
+People will splash water on each other for good luck during this festival, so it is also called the Water Splashing Festival.

 2. When is Songkran Festival?

 Songkran Festival takes place from 13-15 April every year, but the celebrations often last an entire week!
 13 April is Thai New Year’s Day.